RamPINN: Recovering Raman Spectra From Coherent Anti-Stokes Spectra Using Embedded Physics: RamPINN - METHODOLOGY

 A CARS spectrum is represented as a function $x(\omega)$, where $\omega$ denotes the wavenumber, and the function value represents the measured relative intensity at that wavenumber.
 Similarly, the corresponding Raman spectrum and non-resonant background (NRB) are given by $y_{\mathrm{raman}}(\omega)$ and $y_{\mathrm{NRB}}(\omega)$, respectively.

 The wavenumber ($\omega$) is fixed across all samples during training and inference.
 We simplify notation by dropping the explicit dependence on $\omega$, and refer to the spectra as vectors: $x$, $y_{\mathrm{raman}}$, and $y_{\mathrm{NRB}}$.
-All spectra are normalized, as we are concerned with relative spectral shapes (signatures) rather than absolute intensity values, following~\parencite{junjuri2021bidirectional}.
+All spectra are normalized, as we are concerned with relative spectral shapes (signatures) rather than absolute intensity values.

 We aim to learn a mapping from the CARS spectrum to its underlying Raman and NRB components.
 A neural network $f_\theta$, parameterized by $\theta$, takes the normalized CARS spectrum $x$ as input and reconstructs the Raman ($\hy_\mathrm{raman}$) and NRB ($\hy_\mathrm{NRB}$) spectra tuple: